ibm-apiconnect/apic-hybrid-cloud-enablement/docs/index.md

 Within, you will explore a series of hands-on labs designed to give you a high-level understanding of the IBM API Connect solution.

-The labs will explore a fictional company called **ThinkIBM**, which sells rare historical IBM machinery. **ThinkIBM** wants to provide easier access to their inventory database through a collection of APIs.

 Throughout the labs, you will take on the role of four key persona's:

 <span class="label label-developer">API Developer</span>